Sylvan LaCue: 2009–2012: Career beginnings

 Sylvan LaCue began his music career in 2009 under his then name, QuESt, after taking inspiration from Canadian rapper Drake and his sudden success following the So Far Gone mixtape.
 He chose the stage name "Quest" but stylized it as "QuESt" after rapper Nas' uppercase "S", saying "Quest is a common name, I wanted to differentiate myself in some way, shape, or form."

-After a troubled relationship with his mother, Sylvan moved out of his mother's home at the age of 17 and thereafter, repeatedly moved back in and out of her house.
+After a troubled relationship with his mother, LaCue moved out of his mother's home at the age of 17 and thereafter, repeatedly moved back in and out of her house.

 In 2009, he was the champion of Jermaine Dupri's "Survival of the MCs" competition, beating 660 other hip hop performers and earning a deal with Dupri's newly founded TAG Records.
-However, months after Sylvan won his deal with TAG Records, the record company folded.
-Subsequently, Sylvan began releasing content online following the era of the online mixtape circuit, building a solid following under his then name "QuESt'.
+However, months after LaCue won his deal with TAG Records, the record company folded.
+Subsequently, LaCue began releasing content online following the era of the online mixtape circuit, building a solid following under his then name "QuESt".

-Into 2011, Sylvan was living independently and was working full-time as a janitor.
-In late 2011, Sylvan's father moved in with him after being released from jail and convinced Sylvan to allow him to take care of financial responsibilities.
+Into 2011, LaCue was living independently and was working full-time as a janitor.
+In late 2011, LaCue's father moved in with him after being released from jail and convinced LaCue to allow him to take care of financial responsibilities.

-Six months after giving his father responsibility of the finances, Sylvan and his father were evicted on May, 10th 2012.
-Following being evicted, losing his job weeks earlier and giving his father his car, Sylvan almost decided to quit rapping.
+Six months after giving his father responsibility of the finances, LaCue and his father were evicted on May 10, 2012.
+Following being evicted, losing his job weeks earlier and giving his father his car, LaCue almost decided to quit rapping.
 He also had doubts of success after not getting recognition despite releasing works, contacting individuals in the music industry and performing independently.
 He decided to speak with his A&R representative where she told him to take his time and not to do anything.

 2013–2014: Visionary Music Group and Searching Sylvan

-Sylvan moved to San Diego, CA feeling he needed a "change in scenery" after experiencing his hardships.
-Deciding to take his time, Sylvan decided to tour with rapper Logic on his Welcome To Forever Tour in early 2013.
-After building a relationship with Visionary Music Group president Chris Zarou, it was announced in August 2013 that Sylvan joined Chris Zarou's record label, Visionary Music Group (VMG).
+LaCue moved to San Diego, California feeling he needed a "change in scenery" after experiencing his hardships.
+Deciding to take his time, LaCue decided to tour with rapper Logic on his Welcome To Forever Tour in early 2013.
+After building a relationship with Visionary Music Group president Chris Zarou, it was announced in August 2013 that LaCue joined Chris Zarou's record label, Visionary Music Group (VMG).

-On September 2, 2014, Sylvan released the Searching Sylvan mixtape.
-Following its release, The Huffington Post named Sylvan on their 11 Artists You Need To Know For The Rest Of 2014 list, with The Huffington Post stating "[Sylvan] is about to prove himself one of the most promising storytellers in hip-hop" and that Searching Sylvan was not "just one of the best mixtapes or hip-hop releases this year ... [it] is one of the best albums all year".
-Near the end of 2014, The Huffington Post again placed Sylvan on a list, placing Searching Sylvan #6 on The 15 Most Underrated Albums Of The Year.
+On September 2, 2014, LaCue released the Searching Sylvan mixtape.
+Following its release, The Huffington Post named LaCue on their 11 Artists You Need To Know For The Rest Of 2014 list, with The Huffington Post stating "[LaCue] is about to prove himself one of the most promising storytellers in hip-hop" and that Searching Sylvan was not "just one of the best mixtapes or hip-hop releases this year ... [it] is one of the best albums all year".
+Near the end of 2014, The Huffington Post again placed LaCue on a list, placing Searching Sylvan #6 on The 15 Most Underrated Albums Of The Year.